 The Dead Sea Scrolls – Revised Edition: A New Translation By Michael O. Wise, Martin G. Abegg, Edward M. Cook, https://books.google.com/books?id=218JbeU2POgC&pg=PA55#v=onepage&q&f=false

-We have evidence that the Lord condemned the practice of multiplying wives outside of Lehi’s family circle in Deuteronomy 17:17, along with Riplakish the Jaredite (Ether 10:5) who predated Abraham and Israel, and the Lord himself declares his condemnation of this practice among all of his people:
+We have evidence that the Lord condemned the practice of multiplying wives outside of Lehi’s family circle in Deuteronomy 17:17, along with Riplakish the Jaredite (Ether 10:5) who predated Israel, and the Lord himself declares his condemnation of this practice among all of his people:

 For behold, I, the Lord, have seen the sorrow, and heard the mourning of the daughters of my people in the land of Jerusalem, yea, and in all the lands of my people, because of the wickedness and abominations of their husbands.